 In summary, there are only a few things that are massively different on PUBG Mobile.
 If you’ve played PUBG on either the PC or the Xbox One, you’ll feel right at home as soon as you load up the game.
 Don’t wait, start playing it on BlueStacks Now!

-If you need any help getting started with PUBG Mobile on BlueStacks, read our Blogpost on Setting up Controls for PUBG on BlueStacks.
+If you need any help getting started with PUBG Mobile on BlueStacks, read our Blogpost on Setting up PUBG Mobile on BlueStacks.